 Revelle and Keeling settled on the top of the mountain peak Mauna Loa on the big island of Hawaii, establishing during the International Geophysical Year of 1958 an observatory that would be maintained by Keeling and his crew for the ensuing decades.

 From this location, Keeling and crew would make continuous measurements of atmospheric CO2 from 1958 henceforth.
 Since then, long-term records have been established in other locations over the globe as well.
 The result of Keeling's labors is arguably the most famous curve in all of atmospheric science, the so-called Keeling Curve.
 That curve shows a steady increase in atmospheric CO2 concentrations from about 315 ppm when the measurements began in 1958 to over 400 ppm today (and climbing by about 2 ppm per year presently).

 You might be wondering at this point, how do we know that the increase in CO2 is not natural?
 For one thing, as you already have encountered in your readings, the recent levels are unprecedented over many millennia.
-Indeed, when we cover the topic of paleoclimate, we will see that the modern levels are unprecedented over many hundreds of thousands of years, and probably several million years.
+Indeed, when we cover the topic of paleoclimate, we will see that the modern levels are likely unprecedented over several million years.
 We will also see that there is a long-term relationship between CO2 and temperature, though the story is not as simple as you might think.